 We are undertaking a product evaluation study for the gaitQ device.
 The device collects important movement data and delivers vibrational notifications to the lower leg.
 The more movement data the device collects, the better it works.
-We need movement data from people with walking or running difficulties.
+We need movement data and user feedback from people with walking difficulties or interested in improving their gait.
 Our aim is to develop a device that addresses these difficulties and improves mobility.

 Duration of the study